HeardLibrary/digital-scholarship/manage/index.md

 ## Research data management at Vanderbilt

 There are a number of units around Vanderbilt that provide resources to aid in research data management.
-Here are descriptions of those units (based on information provided during a panel session hosted by the [Digital Commons](https://www.vanderbilt.edu/provost/1101-19th-ave/digital-commons/) on 2021-11-01):
+Following are descriptions of those units (based on information provided during a panel session hosted by the [Digital Commons](https://www.vanderbilt.edu/provost/1101-19th-ave/digital-commons/) on 2021-11-01).
+To view videos from that session, visit [this page](https://www.vanderbilt.edu/provost/1101-19th-ave/digital-commons/digital-commons-on-demand-resources/#rdmintro)

 ### Digital Scholarship and Scholarly Communications (DiSC) office of the Vanderbilt Libraries